Jess-Morrison/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat
 Hello and thank you for viewing my Sorting Hat project!

--Primary Features : This project allows users to be randomly selected to a Hogwarts House -Target Audience : Anyone who is a lover of Harry Potter -Purpose : This app is meant to bring joy and fun by allowing users to experience what it's like to be at Hogwarts on Sorting day
+<li>-Primary Features : This project allows users to be randomly selected to a Hogwarts House
+<li>-Target Audience : Anyone who is a lover of Harry Potter
+<li>-Purpose : This app is meant to bring joy and fun by allowing users to experience what it's like to be at Hogwarts on Sorting day
 -Getting Started : Select the "Start" button to begin -Help : Please come back here for information concerning the project